ihmccreery/sjfnw/docs/getting-started/running-tests.md

 ### Test output

-Several verbosity levels are available.
+Several verbosity levels are available, using `-v`.
 The default is `1`.

 Level | Test display | Logging
 :----:|--------------|---------